jacksonsc007/obdatabase/content/DailyOralPractice/FrierenS01E12.md

 [[It is nothing wrong]]

 ---
+### tried and failed
 Audacity.
-The measly ten copper coins is all the king could part with?
+A measly ten copper coins is all the king could part with?
 What a cheapskate.
 I am not surprised.
 Many heroes have tried and failed to defeat the daemon king over the years.
 You can't fund every adventurer.